vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Thursday 2025-08-28, I did at-home jogging and skipped strength exercises due to a scheduling issue / time crunch imposed by a work meeting.

+## 2025-08-29: at-home jogging

+On Friday 2025-08-29, I did at-home jogging because it got pretty late by the time I was ready to go jogging, and it was fairly hot outside by this time.